multiplex55/Multi_Manager/README.md

 ### Workspace Storage

-- Workspaces are saved in `workspaces.json`.
+- Workspaces are saved in `workspaces.json` by default.
+- Use **Save Workspaces As...** to choose another location; the last path is stored in `settings.json`.
 - The file uses a pretty-printed JSON format for easy manual edits.

 ---